Homemade Brownies with only a few staple ingredients that yield a perfect chocolate brownie that is thick and fudgey.

 And this my friends, is the PERFECT brownie!
 This brownie has stood the test of time!
 It was my grandma’s recipe that has been passed down through the generations.
 I have tweaked it every so slightly and now I pass it onto you, the absolutely perfect brownie recipe!

 This recipe is for an unfrosted brownie.
-But if you are on team frosting, try topping it with my yummy chocolate buttercream.
+But if you are on team frosting, definitely try this Brownie Frosting.

 - Butter- Salted.
 No need to keep unsalted on hand just for these brownies!
 Do not try to substitute margarine here- the brownies will not turn out!